JGorski-cyber/JGorski-cyber/README.md

 ## Hey there 👋

-I'm João Gorski (you can call me John), a DevOps Engineer focused on building secure, automated, and scalable cloud infrastructure.
+I'm João Gorski (you can call me John), a **DevOps Engineer** focused on building secure, automated, and scalable cloud infrastructure.

-I work primarily with AWS, Infrastructure as Code, and automation, with a strong emphasis on reliability, security-first design, and reproducible environments.
+I work primarily with AWS, Infrastructure as Code (Terraform), and automation, with a strong emphasis on reliability, security-first design, and reproducible environments.

 ---